IgniteUI/indigo-design-docfx/en/components/expansion-panel.md

 ## Styling

-The Avatar comes with styling flexibility through the various overrides controlling the background color, as well as initials and icon colors, where applicable.
+The Avatar comes with styling flexibility through the various options controlling the background color, as well as initials and icon colors, where applicable.

 <img class="responsive-img" src="../images/avatar_styling.png" srcset="../images/avatar_styling@2x.png 2x" />